Simplicial Convolutional Filters: Applications

-From Fig. \ref{fig:chicago_gradient_freq_response}, the Chebyshev polynomial of an order $39$ only has one frequency response smaller than 0.9 at the smallest gradient frequency, while at the remaining frequencies, it is able to preserve the gradient component.
+As seen in Fig. \ref{fig:chicago_gradient_freq_response}, the Chebyshev polynomial of an order $39$ only has one frequency response smaller than 0.9 at the smallest gradient frequency, while at the remaining frequencies, it is able to well preserve the gradient component.
 The other methods have a poorer performance especially at small gradient frequencies.
 We then compared the gradient component extracted by above grid-based and Chebyshev polynomial filters.
 Fig. \ref{fig:chicago_grad_extrac_comp} (left) reports the SFT of the extracted flows at frequencies smaller than 1.
-The Chebyshev polynomial has a good extraction ability as it performs well at the very small frequencies while the grid-based design fails.
-Fig. \ref{fig:chicago_grad_extrac_comp} (right) shows the filter and the extraction errors of the Chebyshev polynomial of different orders.
-The extraction error cannot be further reduced as the traffic flow contains large components at the small frequencies and the logistic function is an approximate of the indicator function.
+The Chebyshev polynomial has a good extraction ability as it performs well even at the very small frequencies where the grid-based design fails.
+Fig. \ref{fig:chicago_grad_extrac_comp} (right) shows the filter design and the extraction errors of the Chebyshev polynomial of different orders.
+The extraction error cannot be further reduced because the traffic flow contains large components at the small frequencies and the logistic function, after all, is an approximate of the indicator function.